-All EIS providers are required to maintain accurate documentation in order to submit data on EIS activities in the approved Ryan White Part A/B Eelectronic dDatabase mManagement sSystem).
+All EIS providers are required to maintain accurate documentation in order to submit data on EIS activities in the approved electronic database management system.
 The submission requirements are detailed within the contract.

-3.0 Documentation

-Standards Measures 3.1 EIS Coordinators shall be assigned within three (3) days of a request or documentation of a reactive HIV Rapid Test.
+3.0 Documentation Standards Measures 3.1 EIS Coordinators shall be assigned within three (3) days of a request or documentation of a reactive HIV Rapid Test.
 3.1 The approved electronic database management system shall reflect the name of the assigned Coordinator and date of assignment.
-3. 3 2 EIS Coordinators shall obtain-verify documentation of confirmatory test results are documented in the electronic database management system within fifteen (15) days of completion of confirmatory test.
-A list of acceptable confirmatory test can be found in the Orlando Service Area System Wide Service Standard.
-3. 3 2 Documentation shall be uploaded to the approved electronic database management system -from testing sites not part of the RWHAP system of care.
-3. 2 3 -EIS Coordinators shall verify obtain Release of Information (ROI) (as applicable) from clients in order to obtain documentation of confirmatory test results from the appropriate test 3.
-2 3 Signed ROI Form and documentation of Test Results uploaded in the approved electronic database management system.
+3.3 EIS Coordinators shall verify documentation of confirmatory test results are documented in the electronic database management system A list of acceptable confirmatory test can be found in the Orlando Service Area System Wide Service Standard.
+3.3 Documentation shall be uploaded to the approved electronic database management system from testing sites not part of the RWHAP system of care.
+3.2 EIS Coordinators shall obtain Release of Information (ROI) (as applicable) from 3.2 Signed ROI Form and documentation of Test Results uploaded in the clients in order to obtain documentation appropriate test sites within fifteen (15)